Stacked Markets

 VWAP vs TWAP: the key difference

-TWAP distributes equal-sized slices evenly across the window, regardless of volume.
+TWAP — time-weighted average price — divides the parent order into equal-sized slices distributed evenly across the window, regardless of volume.
 Easier to implement, fully predictable.
-The weakness is that it ignores liquidity — equal-sized slices sent into thin intervals carry higher market impact per unit than slices sent into deep ones.
-VWAP solves that by concentrating size where liquidity is naturally available.
+The weakness is that it ignores liquidity.
+Equal-sized slices sent into thin intervals carry higher market impact per unit than slices sent into deep ones.
+VWAP weighting solves that by concentrating size where liquidity is naturally available.
+The tradeoff is that VWAP requires a volume forecast, which introduces model risk.
+If actual volume deviates significantly from the historical profile, the schedule misfires.

 How the on-chain CLOB enables VWAP-style execution

-Stacked Markets routes all orders through Hyperliquid's on-chain CLOB.
+Stacked Markets routes all orders through Hyperliquid's on-chain central limit order book.
 That routing has specific properties that matter for VWAP execution.

+- Transparent depth.
 The live order book shows real resting orders at real price levels.
-No hidden liquidity pool, no price oracle interpolating between synthetic levels.
-What you see is what your order interacts with.
+No hidden liquidity pool and no price oracle interpolating between synthetic levels.
+What you see in the book is what your order interacts with.

+- IOC-style slippage-bounded limits.
 Each child order has a defined worst-case fill price.
-If the market moves beyond that bound before the child fills, it cancels rather than chasing.
-You set the tolerance; the order respects it.
+If the market moves beyond that bound before the child order fills, it cancels rather than chasing.
+You set the price tolerance; the order respects it.

-Every child order's fill is verifiable on-chain.
-Your VWAP benchmark is the arithmetic result of on-chain fills you can audit directly — not a number a broker calculates and reports back.
+- On-chain settlement.
+Every child order's fill is verifiable.
+Your VWAP benchmark is the arithmetic result of on-chain fills you can audit directly — not a number a broker calculates and reports back to you.

-When manually managing a VWAP schedule, responsiveness between decision and order submission matters.
-Keyboard-first workflows reduce that latency without multiple confirmation dialogs per child order.
+- Keyboard-first workflows.
+When you are manually managing a VWAP schedule, the responsiveness between decision and order submission matters.
+Keyboard-first workflows reduce the latency without multiple confirmation dialogs per child order.

 Practical use cases on Stacked Markets

-Building a large position without moving the market If current book depth does not support a single-fill entry at acceptable slippage, a VWAP schedule lets you accumulate over hours rather than minutes.
-You participate alongside natural volume rather than announcing your full size at once.
+- Building a large position without moving the market.
+If current book depth does not support a single-fill entry at acceptable slippage, a VWAP schedule lets you accumulate over hours rather than minutes.
+You participate alongside natural volume rather than announcing your full size to the book at once.

-Exiting a position during a trending move Closing a large position into a running move requires care.
+- Exiting a position during a trending move.
+Closing a large position into a move that is already running requires care.
 Dumping full size into a rally or selloff can accelerate the reversal against you.
 A VWAP schedule distributes your exit across the move, capturing more of the trend while reducing impact.

-Benchmarking your own execution quality Calculate the session VWAP after the fact and compare it to your average fill.
+- Benchmarking your own execution quality.
+Even without running a formal VWAP algorithm, calculating the session VWAP after the fact and comparing it to your average fill tells you whether your execution was above or below average.
 Consistent fills below VWAP on buys and above VWAP on sells is a measurable edge.
 Stacked Markets' on-chain fill data makes that calculation straightforward.

 Risks and limitations